API keys

 X-RateLimit-Limit: 1000

-When the quota is exhausted the listener returns 429 Too Many Requests with a JSON body:
+When the quota is exceeded, the response is 429 Too Many Requests with a JSON error body.
+Session users are never rate-limited.

 services: